Credit Hour Requirement

 Candidacy to Doctorate

 Candidacy is a stage in the degree program at which a student is approved to undertake the final research project under the supervision of faculty.
-Students in the Doctor of Education (Ed.D.) program will have ten (10) years from start date to complete the degree.
+Students in the Doctor of Education (Ed.D.) programs will have ten (10) years from start date to complete the degree.
 At the successful completion of at least 30 Credit Hours, final approval of the concept paper, and approval with the Application for Candidacy: the Ed.D. student will be eligible for advancement to candidacy.

 Dissertation Committee Change Request